department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/page-titles-and-section-titles.md

 - **H2** Documents you need before you start your college application
 - **H2** Ways to apply to colleges

-> - H3 Apply online
+> - H3 Option 1: Online

-> - H3 Apply by mail
+> - H3 Option 2: By mail

 - **H2** What happens after you apply